Construct new stream. Relatively lightweight, creating a new DataView over the Uint8Array's ArrayBuffer is the heaviest part.

 Number.

 Get a single-precision floating point number.
+Returns NaN if truncation is allowed and the packet was truncated.

 Advances the current read position by 4 bytes.